cylc/cylc-admin/dec-workshop-agenda.md

 Items listed below are to guide the discussion, but we can be flexible if needed.
 Several of us are relatively expert on selected topics already and can start by walking the rest of us through it.
 Tentative decisions have already been made in a few areas (e.g. to use Vue.js for the GUI).
+We can consider coding and demo opportunities on any day, if time allows..

 ### Monday
 - __Morning__